rleber/bun/doc/file_format/file_format.md

 - The Honeywell machine (known affectionately as the "'bun", as in "Honeybun") used 36 bit words.
 - The files store most signifcant bits first, and most significant bytes first
+- There are at least three formats of archive:
+    text:    archives one text file
+    huffman: archives one text file with compression by huffman encoding
-- There are at least two formats of archive: text, which archives one file, and frozen, which is archives a collection of files (much like modern tar or zip).
-There may also be some files compressed using a Huffman coding scheme.
+    frozen:  archives a collection of files (much like modern tar or zip)

 Because these formats are old and my understanding is imperfect, I make no warranty of the absolutely correctness of these notes.
 I encourage you to explore -- you may discover elements of the format which